-Join Chris Converse for an in-depth discussion in this video Creating the logo, part of Learn Sketch: The Basics.
+Join Chris Converse for an in-depth discussion in this video Creating the logo, part of Sketch Essential Training: The Basics.

 - Now we'll create the logo for this site…using our Type tools.…Now you can follow along using any fonts…if you're not using Open Sans.…So I'm going to move my canvas over here a little bit.…Again, holding the space bar down.…Now come to the Insert menu.…Let's come down to Text.…And click and drag and draw a rather large text block here.…First thing I'm going to do is come over here to Color.…Let's change the color to black.…I'm going to be using the condensed version of Open Sans.…Select, Open Sans, condensed.…